Streeting calls for national debate about smoking outside pubs

 He told Sky News: “By the next general election, waiting lists will be demonstrably lower because I know that’s how I will be judged, how the Prime Minister will be judged, how the Government will be judged – people will judge us by our actions, not just our words ultimately.”

-It comes ahead of Mr Streeting’s speech to the Labour Party conference where he will announce plans to prioritise clearing NHS backlogs in the areas with the highest levels of people out of work due to ill health.
+In his speech to the Labour Party conference on Wednesday, Mr Streeting set out plans to prioritise clearing NHS backlogs in the areas with the highest levels of people out of work due to ill health.

 “Crack teams” of leading clinicians will be sent to hospitals in areas of the country with the highest levels of economic inactivity as part of a Government bid to boost employment.